 Professionals never rely on just one camera and microphone.
 You might have to, but if possible, have multiple cameras and mics.
 Position the cameras so that you get different angles of the main scene you’re recording.
 You should also position your mics so that one is pointed at the speaker/stage and one at the audience, particularly if you want to capture applause or audience member questions.

-Use these tips and you’ll find that your next live event recording goes off without a hitch, and is of much better quality.
+Use these tips and additional best practices for recording event videos. you’ll find that your next live event recording goes off without a hitch, and is of much better quality.

 – Video Caddy